jonathanbossenger/wp-learn-javascript/03-adding-attribute-richtext/readme.md

 Block attributes are defined in the block metadata in the `block.json` file, and then passed to the `edit` and `save` functions.

 By default, the `edit` and `save` functions receive a number of properties through an object argument, and the attributes are part of that argument.
 To access the object, you add a function parameter to your `edit` or `save` function.
-Typically the parameter is called `props`, but you can call it anything you want.
+Typically, the parameter is called `props`, but you can call it anything you want.

 ```js
 edit: function ( props ) {